UmangMahe/react-blog-backend-frontend/README.md

 # react-blog-backend-frontend
-The Siren demo blog project based on ReactJS, Mongodb and Node.js
+The Siren demo blog development build based on ReactJS, Mongodb and Node.js

 ## Configuration